-The state of Trance, as defined in Part I., has not yet occurred in my experience; but various cases are on record.
-I can only refer, here, to the celebrated Tinsbury case, recorded in the early transactions of the Royal Society, in which the trance lasted. with hardly an interruption, for seventeen weeks.
-In Mr. Braid's little work on Trance, recently published, the reader will find many interesting details of the very striking case of Col. Townsend, who could produce that state of apparent death at pleasure: and of various instances of the Faguirs in India. who are in the habit of doing so, and of allowing themselves to be buried in the trance, and awakened out of it days, weeks, or even months afterwards.
+The state of Trance, as defined previously, has not yet occurred in my experience; but various cases are on record.
+I can only refer, here, to the celebrated Tinsbury case, recorded in the early transactions of the Royal Society, in which the trance lasted, with hardly an interruption, for seventeen weeks.
+In Mr. Braid's little work on Trance, recently published, the reader will find many interesting details of the very striking case of Col. Townsend, who could produce that state of apparent death at pleasure; and of various instances of the Faquirs in India, who are in the habit of doing so, and of allowing themselves to be buried in the trance, and awakened out of it days, weeks, or even months afterwards.
 A case, similar to the Tinsbury one, lately occurred in France.

-EXTASIS.
+EXTABIS.